burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 <br>

 # IMMEDIATE TODO
+- add relevant white/yellow paper sections to chapters 2 and 3
 - double check that ch1 central database is up to date from changes to tx and state transition function
-- add timestamps to the central database model to order tx
 - clean up ch1 template so it looks less like a rough draft and more like something you want to explore
-- there needs to be a clear and easy way for people to provide feedback.
+- Easy Feedback Channel.
     - email: rustycryptoeconomics@protonmail.com / rrrustycrrryptoeconomics@protonmail.com
     - forum? (rolling a forum for a tutorial that no one knows about feels a little extra atm)
     - reddit? (maybe just post to r/ethereum and r/cryptoeconomics and see if anyone cares)